Radegund: Life

-Living under the Rule for Virgins of Caesarius of Arles—which Radegund had received from his niece, Caesaria—the nuns were required to be able to read and write, and to devote several hours of the day to reading the scriptures and copying manuscripts, as well as traditional tasks such as weaving and needlework.
+Living under the Rule for Virgins of Caesarius of Arles—which Radegund had received from her niece, Caesaria—the nuns were required to be able to read and write, and to devote several hours of the day to reading the scriptures and copying manuscripts, as well as traditional tasks, such as weaving and needlework.
 This Rule strictly enclosed women, to the point that nuns of Sainte-Croix were unable to attend Radegund's funeral.